schoolofcities/design-components/README.md

 We use [UofT brand colours](https://brand.utoronto.ca/document/13#/colours/colours) form most graphics.

-Then as needed we often create gradients between these for graphics requiring colour ramps and scales
+Then as needed, we often create gradients between these for graphics requiring colour ramps and scales.
+Can parse out mid-points for if we have binned data (e.g. a choropleth map with 5 bins, use 20% marks along the gradients)

 In terms of accessibility...

 - Check if graphic is colourblind safe.
 Many software and tools have filters for this.
 [This is also a good tool](https://www.color-blindness.com/coblis-color-blindness-simulator/)

 - Check [contrast ratios](https://webaim.org/resources/contrastchecker/) of colours anytime text or graphic elements are overlaid onto each other.
-Low ratio, hard to read.
+If there is a low ratio, hard to read, and try to adjust.